CalvinY28/CatboxWebGames/README.md

 Source code for [catbox.party](https://catbox.party), a collection of homemade browser games.

-## Make your own changes

-You can edit files directly on GitHub by opening a file and selecting the pencil icon.

-- `index.html` contains the homepage title, description, game boxes, and footer text.
-- `styles.css` controls the colors, spacing, fonts, and responsive layout.
-- `privacy/index.html` contains the privacy policy.

-Commit changes to the `main` branch when you are ready to publish them.
-Once the Cloudflare connection is complete, every commit to `main` will be deployed automatically.

 ## Add a game

 1. Create a folder for the game, such as `games/tic-tac-toe/`.